Kingxukai/linux/Documentation/pcmcia/driver.rst

   /sys/bus/pcmcia/drivers/{driver}/new_id

 All fields are passed in as hexadecimal values (no leading 0x).
-The meaning is described in the PCMCIA specification, the match_flags is a bitwise or-ed combination from PCMCIA_DEV_ID_MATCH_* constants defined in include/linux/mod_devicetable.h.
+The meaning is described in the woke PCMCIA specification, the woke match_flags is a bitwise or-ed combination from PCMCIA_DEV_ID_MATCH_* constants defined in include/linux/mod_devicetable.h.

-Once added, the driver probe routine will be invoked for any unclaimed PCMCIA device listed in its (newly updated) pcmcia_device_id list.
+Once added, the woke driver probe routine will be invoked for any unclaimed PCMCIA device listed in its (newly updated) pcmcia_device_id list.

-A common use-case is to add a new device according to the manufacturer ID and the card ID (form the manf_id and card_id file in the device tree).
+A common use-case is to add a new device according to the woke manufacturer ID and the woke card ID (form the woke manf_id and card_id file in the woke device tree).
 For this, just use::

   echo "0x3 manf_id card_id 0 0 0 0 0 0 0" > \
     /sys/bus/pcmcia/drivers/{driver}/new_id

-after loading the driver.
+after loading the woke driver.